-GTPAE - Year 12 units, 2021:
+GTOED - Year 12 units, 2024:

-Unit 3: Building confidence in the outdoors
+Unit 3: Building confidence in the outdoors (Sailing)

-Students understand planning and organisational requirements necessary for them to participate in safe, shortduration excursions/expeditions.
+Students understand planning and organisational requirements necessary for them to participate in safe, short-duration excursions/expeditions.
 Students participate in outdoor adventure activities where they develop and improve their technical skills, apply appropriate practices to ensure safe participation, and begin to develop survival skills.
 Students develop personal skills related to flexibility in coping and adapting to change and in monitoring such things as the elements in an environment, or the participation of individuals in activities and expeditions.
 Features and relationships in natural environments are examined.
 Weather components, patterns and forecasting are introduced.
 Students develop a greater understanding of human interactions with nature, past and present.
 Sustainability is introduced and local issues are examined.

-OUTDOOR EDUCATION (a General Course) Back to Contents Page
+OUTDOOR EDUCATION (a General Course) (continued)

-Unit 4: Outdoor leadership
+Unit 4: Outdoor leadership (White Water Canoeing)